|

 The conundrum for normal evolution theory is clear.
 Why

-would a common ancestor of animals with neuromuscular systems and sponges
+would an ancestor of sponges

 have needed such genes?
 And the ancestor must have arisen within a very

 narrow window.
-Fossil evidence of sponges goes back 650 million years; it
+Fossil evidence of sponges goes back 650 million years;

-constitutes, the authors note, "the oldest evidence for metazoans (multicellular
+it constitutes, the authors note, "the

-animals) on Earth."
-So, what use would any species even more primitive
+what use would any species even more primitive than sponges have for

-than sponges have for orthologs of neuromuscular genes?
-Nobody saw it
+orthologs of neuromuscular genes?
+Nobody saw it coming.
+It was an empirical

+is available HERE.
 But the sponge genome is only one example.
 Research is finding

 case after case of ancestral species that harbor genes essential for remote

-descendants.
 Another example: It turns out that a species of unicellular

 protozoan carries genes essential for metabolic processes specific to metazoans.